2026 Perth Easter Reunion

 Excitement about Perth’s 2026 Easter Reunion started last November when Meredith and Dennis Carr said they would love to come.
 Visiting Ministry and two extra fun people!

-Then Kristy, Amelie and Craig Woodward said they would love to be cooks again.
+Then Kristie, Amelie and Craig Woodward said they would love to be cooks again.
 Problem two solved, and three extra people!

 Meredith led our classes, focussing on “Where will the spirit lead today?” and whilst the jingle was slow to catch on, eventually it became an ear worm that would not go away.